dgaydukov/cert-aws/sa/files/sa.md

     * failed domain controllers automatically replaced in the same AZ using the same IP address
 * simple AD - Linux-Samba AD deployed & managed in the cloud. you can singIn to aws management console with simple AD account. it doesn't support trust relationship, schema extension, multi-factor auth.
 * AD Connector - connector to redirect all request to your on-premises AD.
 So it basically directory gateway that forward requests to on-premise AD.
+Connect on-premises AD with aws:
+* create vpc with 2 public subnet in 2 AZ with NAT gateway in each, and 2 private subnet with domain controller (Windows Server 2019 AMI) replicating from on-premises AD + vpn/CGW/VPG to connect on-premises to AD
+Once you create 2 windows server you promote them into domain controller in the on-premises AD forest.
+In this case your ec2 get low-latency access to AD through domain controllers, and since you have 2 AZ you build HA system.
+* using AD connector - use it for secure aws integration with your on-premises AD (sing-in to console/workSpaces/workDocs).
+It can't work with you custom apps.
+If you want custom apps to use AD use first approach with domain controllers.
+Under-the-hood it's dual AZ proxy that connects aws services to on-premises AD.
+It forward sign-in requests to your AD for authentication and provide ability for aws services to query AD for data.
+Since it's just a proxy, connector doesn't store/cache user credentials & details.
+You have to provide a pair of DNS IP, connector use it to locate nearest domain controller.

 ###### Wavelength
 Wavelength combines 5G networks with aws compute/storage services.
 You should use it when you want your aws services to be accessed from mobile devices with low latency.